LamiaSal/Teresa_robot_internship_2021/README.md

 `roslaunch rosbridge_server rosbridge_websocket.launch`

 (if you encounter an error about not installed rospk, just install it via  :

 `pip3 install rospkg`

+you can install it in your envirnment by symply activating it before installing the rospkg.
+If you do so you will have to activate the ./venv each time before launching the ros bridge.

 ## 4. Fourth Terminal